If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

-- Minimal images designed for one special Use Case
+- Small: Minimal images designed to be deployed for one dedicated use case

-- Optimised for large deployments, but capable as a single machine container-host
+- Scalable: Optimized for large deployments while capable as a single machine OS

 - Designed to fit perfectly into existing openSUSE or SUSE Linux Enterprise environments

 - Podman Container Runtime available